-- Staying connected on social media.
-Social media is a common method many youth use to communicate.
+youth to communicate.
 It is important for an organization to develop a social media message that appeals to youth.
-It can be critical to getting the message out and staying in touch with participants. - Keeping the website updated with relevant resources and event information adds to the message.
+It can be critical to getting the message out and staying in touch with participants.

+- Keeping the website updated with relevant resources and event information adds to the message.
 Some youth may be hesitant to call in; but may utilize resources online, read about success stories, or come to an event. - Using text messaging to remind youth of appointments and upcoming events. - Asking youth to serve as recruiters.
 Actively involve youth program participants on the outreach and recruitment team.
 Encourage them to speak positively and honestly about their experience.
-Besides serving as an effective recruiting strategy, this also promotes youth development.
-Recruitment can serve as a "work experience" and youth recruiters learn a sense of responsibility and increase their communication skills.
-Some organizations include youth recruiters as paid staff. - Mastering the two minute "Elevator Speech."
+Besides serving as an effective recruiting strategy, this also promotes youth development. - Mastering the two minute "Elevator Speech."
 While out in the community there may only be a short amount of time to share information or to "sell" your program.
-Maximizing the time by being prepared to make the pitch is crucial. - Understanding that out-of-school youth can't be recruited from a desk, it is important to go to the places where youth can be engaged in a conversation about the program, such as parks, recreation centers, shopping malls, health clinics, movie theatres, community-based and faithbased organizations, day labor agencies, unemployment offices, emergency food programs and homeless shelters. - Scheduling recruitment activities during evening and weekend hours to accommodate varied schedules. - Collaborating with partner agencies and organizations to assist in the recruitment and/or referral of youth isolated from the mainstream.
+Maximizing the time by being prepared to make the pitch is crucial. - Understanding that out-of-school youth can't be recruited from a desk, it is important to go to the places where youth can be engaged in a conversation about the program, such as parks, recreation centers, shopping malls, health clinics, movie theatres, community-based and faithbased organizations, day labor agencies, unemployment offices, emergency food programs and homeless shelters.
+Recruitment events should follow CDC guidelines. - Scheduling recruitment activities during evening and weekend hours to accommodate varied schedules. - Sharing flyers and information at spaces accessed by vulnerable and unstably housed youth.
+Examples include drop-in centers, restaurants, shelters, police stations, food pantries, hospitals, etc. - As appropriate, based on agency capacity and staff training, implement street outreach. - Collaborating with partner agencies and organizations to assist in the recruitment and/or referral of youth isolated from the mainstream.